 2 lb quince 1c honey

-2 c red wine ½ t (p.
+2 c red wine ½ t Duke’s Powder (p.
 64)

 Peel, core and quarter your quinces.
 Put them in a pot with the wine, and simmer until the quinces are very soft—about an hour.
 Strain off the liquid and force the quinces through a strainer or a potato ricer or something similar.
 Add the honey, simmer gently, stirring if necessary to keep it from burning (if sufficiently gentle it mostly isn’t) until the mixture is substantially thicker, which may take about an hour and a half.
 Add Duke’s powder.
 Let it cool, stirring occasionally, and put it in a jar.